LunaLanguage/luna/README.md

 ## Announcements

-**Luna 1.1 for Linux is coming soon!
+**Luna 1.1 and 1.2 for Linux is coming soon!
 The developer is currently working on creating the AppImage, but it might take some time due to other commitments.
 Stay tuned for updates!**

 **You can only download the AppImage in Luna 1.0, meaning Luna 1.0 has the Linux AppImage ready.**